Careers Service information for new and returning students

 Book an appointment to speak to an Adviser.
 We offer appointments for any careers-related questions as well as dedicated slots of CV and applications advice.

 Book your place on one of our many events.
 These include workshops and skills sessions from our Careers team as well as events from external employers too.

 Access Careers resources, including video series and webinar recordings to support you in your career development.

 We also write regular blog posts to give you different insights into all things careers.
 There is advice from our advisers, insights about employers, case studies from graduates and much more.
 Make sure to subscribe so you never miss a post.

 In the Careers Service we specialise in graduate jobs, internships, work experience and further study options.

 Part-time jobs that fit around your studies are looked are handled the Students' Union.

 Make the most of your first year

 If you are in your first year of an undergraduate degree, career planning and graduate jobs can seem a long way off.
 However it is never too early to start thinking about your career plans.
-Take a look at our page for first years to find out how you can make the most of this time.
+Take a look at our get started guide for first years in MyFuture.

 Final year and PGT students